Interactive Widgets

 |---|---|---|

-response | string | The message or prompt that will be sent back to the agent |
+message | string | The message or prompt that will actually be passed back to the agent for processing. |

 Example: Request Action Widget